selimppc/google-reseller-platform/google-reseller-platform/README.md

-# Google Workspace Reseller Platform
+# Digital Ascent BD - Google Workspace Reseller Platform

-A complete Laravel application for managing Google Workspace reselling business in Bangladesh.
-This platform provides a comprehensive solution for selling, managing, and billing Google Workspace subscriptions with local payment gateway integration.
+A complete Laravel application for Digital Ascent BD's Google Workspace reselling business in Bangladesh.
+This platform provides a comprehensive solution for selling, managing, and billing Google Workspace subscriptions with local payment gateway integration and SME-focused features.

 ## Features